l-sala/BAPTA/README.md

 ![](READMEimgs/20220908_AP_logo.jpg)

-# Action Potential Batch Analyzer
+# Batch Action Potential Batch Analyzer - User Manual
+Luca Sala and Vladislav Leonov

+---

 This script allows the automated analysis of triggered (Paced) and spontaneous (Gap-Free) cardiac action potentials (APs) from adult, neonatal and hiPSC-derived cardiomyocytes recorded with the patch-clamp technique.
 We hope this open source software tool might ease your scientific life and avoid you to spend nights analyzing cardiac APs!